sudeepb02/cra-template-bm-dapp/README.md

 daiContract.connect(signer);
 ```

-Or to intialize a Contract with signer
+Or to initialize a Contract with signer
 ```
 const daiWithSigner = new ethers.Contract(daiAddress, daiAbi, provider.getSigner());
 ```